 Working with phone booths is a logical middle ground solution that is simple to implement both on the balance sheet and within the company culture.
 Users find consistent delight in either protection or seclusion from ambient noise when immediate sharp task-oriented focus is required, to pleasure at isolating disruptive noise from the general office ambiance.

-However you decide to implement and use them, booths or pods provide a fundamentally necessary element of the human working experience, that of accessible privacy.
-The default working environment cannot only be the open workspace because this marginalizes those who may not operate effectively in public space.
+However you decide to implement and use them, our modular offices provide many benefits to the standard work experience.
+The default environment cannot only be the open workspace because this marginalizes those who may not operate effectively in public, distracting settings.

 The open office will always favor the extroverted character, simply because that is the energy that makes more noise.
 Consideration of all types of characters is inherent in creating a meritocratic workplace that is respectful of talent, and that means evolving where we work to encompass and encourage everyone to work to his or her greatest potential.